Lemon Herb Quinoa with Toasted Hazelnuts

 After a quick chop, I tossed them into the salad.
 Stirred it all together and bam.
 Perfection.

-The smokiness and crunch of the hazelnuts was exactly what this salad needed.
+The smokiness and crunch of the hazelnuts were exactly what this salad needed.
 And it kind of gave it that late summer vibe.
 Still bright and cheery, but with a distinct note of autumn.

 Share this recipe!